GaloisInc/swanky/README.md

-# `twopac`: A rust library for secure two-party computation
+# `twopac`: A rust library for garbled-circuit-based secure two-party computation

 The `twopac` library implements various garbled-circuit-based secure two-party computation (2PC) protocols:

 * The standard semi-honest 2PC protocol.
 * The publicly verifiable covert 2PC protocol of Hong-Katz-Kolesnikov-Lu-Wang (coming soon!).
-* The "authenticated garbling" malicious 2PC protocol of Wang-Ranellucci-Katz (coming soon!).

 **`twopac` should be considered unstable and under active development until version 1.0 is released**

+# Building

+Use `cargo build` to build, `cargo test` to run the test suite, and `cargo bench` to benchmark the various protocols.

+`twopac` also supports the following features:

+* `nightly`: Use nightly features from `rust` and the underlying libraries.

+* `unstable`: Enable unstable components of `twopac`.

 # License